 Thereafter, ERCOT worked closely with TDSPs to determine scenario-specific and common transmission system needs observed in each production cost simulation.
 Each scenario analysis considered the economic viability of various transmission expansion initiatives.
 Economic transmission expansion considered the ability of a project to offset a reliability need and/or return production cost savings to load commensurate with its expense.
 The results of both reliability assessments and economic alternatives were disseminated via ERCOT's secure Planning and Operations Website to all market participants qualified to access specific engineering details of detailed transmission system information.
 Results were also presented publicly at LTSTF meetings.
-Summaries of both reliability-driven needs and economic alternatives are summarized in the Transmission Results Section of this report.
+Summaries of both reliability-driven needs and economic alternatives are summarized later in this section.
 Complete scenario-specific results are presented in Appendix K through Appendix Q.